Japanese American Leadership Delegation

 Kenta Washington is a program manager for the Boeing Maritime Undersea Division.
 He retired from the U.S. Navy after 23 years of service as a nuclear trained submarine officer.
-His last position was as a Deputy Branch Chief at the National Geospatial-Intelligence Agency, where he supports the U.S. Navy in future warfare requirements with regards to precision navigation and imagery support.
+His last position was as a Deputy Branch Chief at the National Geospatial-Intelligence Agency, where he supported the U.S. Navy in future warfare requirements with regards to precision navigation and imagery support.
 He previously served on submarines aboard the USS LOUISVILLE, USS MAINE, and USS CHICAGO.
-He served as the Executive Officer of the USS LOUISVILLE out of Pearl Harbor, Hawaii.
-As the Exercise Officer for Commander Submarine Group Seven in Yokosuka, Japan, he developed and executed submarine exercises throughout the Pacific, working closely with the Japanese Maritime Self Defense Force.
-These exercises also supported South Korea, India, Singapore, Malaysia, United Kingdom and France in the 5th and 7th Fleets.
-He has a Masters from the National War College (Strategic Studies) and Catholic University of America (Engineering) in Washington, DC.
+He was stationed in Yokosuka, Japan as COMSUBGRU 7’s submarine exercise planner at the time of the March 11, 2011 earthquake.
+He supported Operation TOMODACHI as part of the U.S. Navy’s nuclear response team in Japan.
+He has a Masters from the National War College (National Strategic Studies) and Catholic University of America (Engineering Management) in Washington, DC.
 His undergraduate degree is in Marine Engineering from Massachusetts Maritime Academy.
 He is married with three children.

 Prefecture in Japan of ancestral origins: maternal side from Hokkaido.